Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 ## AbortSignal

-An important aspect of asynchronous programming is the capability to cancel async functions at any given moment.
+An important aspect of asynchronous programming is the ability to cancel async functions at any given moment.
-Without it, an async function is forced to run to completion and cannot be stopped.
+Without this capability, an async function is forced to run to completion and cannot be stopped.
-Even without async functions React has a build in way to cancel effects by letting the user return a cleanup function.
+Even without async functions, React offers a build in way to cancel effects by allowing you to return a cleanup function.
 Inside this cleanup function any resource that is created is cancelled and cleaned up.
-For example, the `Timer` component creates an effect with `setInteval` and removes the effect with `clearInterval`.
+For example, the `Timer` component below creates an effect with `setInteval` and removes the effect with `clearInterval`.
 By providing React with a callback to `clearInterval` the effect can be cancelled at any moment.

 ```tsx